exyi/diplomka/diplomka/text/3-analysis-5-tuning.md

 3. And finally, interactively tuning the selection criteria.

 The application which answers these requests to a certain extent is running at https://basepairs.datmos.org (and is attached to the thesis).
-This section outlines the basic usage modes, while notes about implementation can be found in @sec:impl-webapp.
+This section outlines the basic use cases, while notes about implementation can be found in @sec:impl-webapp.
 It should be noted that it was developed as a tool for internal use with more emphasis on flexibility and comprehensive functionality than a gentle learning curve.
 Also note that the application is rather gluttonous when it comes to network bandwidth and system memory (it runs the database in the browser for flexibility).